 Leaf spot of chrysanthemum is caused by the bacteria Pseudomonas cichorii, which is sometimes carried on the leaves of the plant, so even healthy looking specimens may be susceptible when conditions are right.
-For this reason, it is important to provide the proper growing conditions and use the appropriate watering technique to avoid bacterial leaf spot
+For this reason, it is important to provide the proper growing conditions and use the appropriate watering technique to avoid bacterial leaf spot on mums.

 Bacteria thrives in warm, moist environments, so when planting mums, always use adequate spacing between plants to ensure good air circulation.
 Water plants at ground level rather than from above to avoid moisture sitting on the leaves.
 And lastly, avoid over-feeding, which seems to encourage leaf spot of chrysanthemum.

 The home gardener’s first line of defense is knowing what to look for.
 Characteristics of the disease are dark brown to black, irregular spots on leaves that will dry to a lighter color and crack.